SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/01-Classes.md

 In programming classes provide the **structure for describing and creating objects**.

-It builds specification of a given type objects from the real-world.
+It builds the specification of a given type object from the real-world.

 [/slide]